KhushiiVora/FrontendPractice/README.md

 <br/>
 [04 Progress Bar](https://github.com/KhushiiVora/FrontendPractice/tree/main/src/components/04%20progress%20bar) - It is a progress bar with accessibility and scalability(can accommodate new functionality).
 <br/>
-[05 grid lights](https://github.com/KhushiiVora/FrontendPractice/tree/main/src/components/05%20grid%20lights) - It is a progress bar with accessibility and scalability(can accommodate new functionality).
+[05 grid lights](https://github.com/KhushiiVora/FrontendPractice/tree/main/src/components/05%20grid%20lights) - It is a game in which one can click on the cell to change its background color.
+Once all the cells are filled with green then they will be white again in reverse order of clicking.